Web Scraping Yellow Pages in 2026 with ScrapingBee

 Set Up ScrapingBee and Your Environment

-Now, head over to our website to create or log in to your ScrapingBee account to get retrieve the API key.
+Now, head over to our website to create or log in to your ScrapingBee account to retrieve the API key.
 After first registration, you will receive 1,000 free credits as a 7-day free trial to test your web scraping skills, plus scale connection requests and explore additional features.

-Once that is taken care of, you will greeted by our dashboard that displays available resources and usage data tied to your account.
+Once that is taken care of, you will be greeted by our dashboard that displays available resources and usage data tied to your account.
 Copy the API key – we will attach it to a Python variable which will activate our API in your script.

 For our next step, pick an appropriate folder for your project, and create a text file that will store our web scraping logic, for example Yellow_pages_scraper.py, with the extension indicating that it is a Python file.